 The Division of Social Sciences tackles the vexing problems of understanding individual and social behavior in all aspects of our lives: politics, family, economy and culture.
 Students learn about government through internships at our state and nation's capitols, history through archival research, economic forecasting through computer laboratory instruction, and empirical science through laboratory and field research in our many faculty labs, research centers and at sites throughout the globe.

-The division is also home to five winners of the UC Davis Prize for Undergraduate Teaching and Scholarly Achievement.
-The five recent prize winners are:
+The division is also home to seven winners of the UC Davis Prize for Undergraduate Teaching and Scholarly Achievement:

 - History Professor David Biale, '11

 - Psychology and Asian American Studies Professor Stanley Sue, '03

 The Division of Social Sciences adheres to the campus’s educational objectives.
 To learn more about the campus’s objectives, follow this link to the PDF: Educational Objectives for Students.